 In the far north of Romania, nestled in a valley below a long-extinct volcano, lies the little village of Breb Maramures County.
 We first came to Romania, Maramures and Breb in May 2015 and fell in love.
 Today, we are still unable to fully call it home due to visas and officialdom, but to us, it feels like home.
 It's the place that after 50+ countries and 6 years of full-time … [Read more...]

+Living in Breb, Maramures County Romania, we visited the monthly animal and horse market at Sighetu Marmatiei more than once.
+It was quite a thing to see but not without drawbacks.
 This isn't a post for vegans.
-Animals are vital for human survival in this part of the world and market day can be brutal.
-Living here, seeing lambs and kids born to be eaten within weeks at Easter has pushed me to veganism already, but it's just the way it is.
-People have to survive and that means meat and farming.
-For the villagers of northern Romania it also means horses. … [Read more...]
+Animals and livestock are vital for human survival in this part of the world and market day can be brutal.
+Living here, seeing lambs and kids born to be eaten within … [Read more...]

 Winter has done its worst and the mercury is starting to hit positive numbers during the short days here in the remote mountains of Romania.
 This area is beautiful, harsh, inspiring and difficult and it's where we choose to be.
 Why, when we could live anywhere in the world, do we choose to spend winter in Romania where temperatures dip to -25C, snow and ice lie thick for … [Read more...]